New Bounds for Energy Complexity of Boolean Functions

 A \textit{decision tree} is a rooted tree with all the non-leaf nodes labeled by variables and leaves labeled by a $0$ or $1$.
 Note that every assignment to the variable in the tree defines a unique path from root to leaf in the natural way.
 A Boolean function $f$ is said to be computed by a decision tree if for every input $a$, the path from root to a leaf guided by the input is labeled by $f(a)$.
 Depth of a decision tree is the length of the longest path from root to any leaf.
 Define decision tree depth of $f$ (denoted by $\DT(f)$) as the depth of the minimum depth decision tree computing $f $.
 A threshold decision tree is similar to the decision tree except that queries at each non-leaf node can be an arbitrary threshold function on the input variables.
 We denote the depth of the minimum depth threshold decision tree computing $f$ by $ \DT_{th}(f)$.

-For an $f: \zon \to \zo$, Uchizawa \etal~\cite{UDM06} introduced a measure of energy for threshold decision tree $T$ computing $f$, denoted by $cost(T)$ defined as the maximum over all paths from root to leaf, the number of right turns taken in a path.
-As a part of their main result they showed, given any threshold decision tree $T$, (1) how to construct another threshold decision tree $T'$ with a bound on $cost(T') $ (Lemma 2, 3 of~\cite{UDM06}) and (2) how to obtain a low energy threshold circuit $C'$ computing $f$ from $T$ (Lemma 5 of~\cite{UDM06}).
+For an $f: \zon \to \zo$, Uchizawa \etal~\cite{UDM06} introduced a measure of energy for threshold decision tree $T$ computing $f$, denoted by $cost(T)$ defined as the maximum over all paths from root to leaf, the number of right turns taken in a path with cost of leaf defined to be zero.
+As mentioned in~\cite{UDM06}, $cost(T)$ can be seen as a measure of how often does a threshold gate in $T$ output a $1$.

+As a part of their main result they showed, given any threshold decision tree $T$, (1) how to construct another threshold decision tree $T'$ with a bound on $cost(T') $ (Lemma 2, 3 of~\cite{UDM06}) and (2) how to obtain a low energy threshold circuit $C'$ computing $f$ from $T$ of energy $cost(T)$.
+(Lemma 5 of~\cite{UDM06}).